ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-03-01-tidyverse.md

 We'll be working with the COVID Tracking Project’s full data on testing and outcomes in the state of New York.

-Download the CSV file here and save it to `data` folder in the R project directory you created above.
+Download the CSV file here and save it to the `data` folder in the R project directory you created above.

 <form method="get" action="https://explore.covidtracking.com/download/state/ny.csv" class="text-center">
   <button type="submit" class="btn btn-primary"><i class="fa fa-database"></i> Download the data</button>